 How should you consume cannabis?
 There are certainly ways that are preferable to consume cannabis, but no one method is necessarily the best.
 Different conditions require different ingestion methods.
 For example, skin problems are likely to need topicals and salves, whereas conditions like Parkinson’s or Crohn’s may need the more immediate relief of vaporizers or inhalers.
-Some consumers may require multiple ingestion methods for relief of different symptoms.
+Some consumers may require multiple ingestion methods for the relief of different symptoms.
 These are the pros and cons of each cannabis ingestion method.

 Smoking Marijuana – rolling papers, pipes, bongs, chillums

 Smoking cannabis is perhaps the oldest method of ingesting the plant.
 It is the “tried and tested” method most associated with the cannabis enthusiasts of recent decades.
-However, due to potential health problems, smoking cannabis is fast becoming less-and-less popular.
+However, due to potential health problems, smoking cannabis is fast becoming less and less popular.

 Pros of Smoking Marijuana

 Here are some reasons you might enjoy this cannabis consumption method.

 - Quick and immediate effects – very useful for those who need immediate relief from symptoms.

 - Does not require huge technical know-how to use properly.